-- 91. PLAINTIFF, and the non-exempt members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 92.
-During the LABOR CLASS PERIOD, PLAINTIFF and other non-exempt CALIFORNIA CLASS Members were from time to time required to work in excess of four (4) hours without being provided ten (10) minute rest periods.
+- 87. PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 88.
+During the CLASS PERIOD, PLAINTIFF and other CALIFORNIA CLASS Members were from time to time required to work in excess of four (4) hours without being provided ten (10) minute rest periods.
 Further, these employees were denied their first rest periods of at least ten (10) minutes for some shifts worked of at least two (2) to four (4) hours, a first and second rest period of at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) hours or more from time to time.
-PLAINTIFF and other non-exempt CALIFORNIA CLASS Members were also not provided with one-hour wages in lieu thereof.
-As a result of their rigorous work schedules, PLAINTIFF and other non-exempt CALIFORNIA CLASS Members were periodically denied their proper rest periods by DEFENDANTS and DEFENDANTS' managers.
+PLAINTIFF and other CALIFORNIA CLASS Members were also not provided with one-hour wages in lieu thereof.
+As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA CLASS Members were periodically denied their proper rest periods by DEFENDANTS and DEFENDANTS' managers.

-93 3.
-DEFENDANTS further violated California Labor Code §§ 226.7 and the applicable IWC Wage O order b by failing to compensate PLAINTIFF and non-exempt CALIFORNIA CLASS Members who wer re not provided a rest period, in accordance with the applicable Wage Order, one additional hour of comp ensati on at each employee's regular rate of compensation for each workday that rest period was not prov ided.
-94 4.
-As a proximate result of the aforementioned violations, PLAINTIFF and non-exempt CALIFO ORNI A CLASS Members have been damaged in an amount according to proof at trial, and seek all wage es earn ned and due, interest, penalties, expenses and costs of suit.
+- 89. DEFENDANTS further violated California Labor Code §§ 226.7 and the applicable IWC Wage Order by failing to compensate PLAINTIFF and CALIFORNIA CLASS Members who were not provided a rest period, in accordance with the applicable Wage Order, one additional hour of compensation at each employee's regular rate of compensation for each workday that rest period was not provided. - 90.
+As a proximate result of the aforementioned violations, PLAINTIFF and CALIFORNIA CLASS Members have been damaged in an amount according to proof at trial, and seek all wages earned and due, interest, penalties, expenses and costs of suit.